edgedelta/docs/docs/configuration/variables.md

 ## Learn About Variables in Agent Configuration Files

-Based on the agent deployment method and target environment, the environment variables' values are passed in different ways.

-There are 2 ways to reference varaibles in the agent configuration file:
+There are 2 ways to reference variables in the agent configuration file:

 ```text
 '{{ Env "MY_VARIABLE_NAME" }}'